 Top

 Cappadocia is a region in central Turkey known for its unique and otherworldly landscapes.
 The area has been inhabited since prehistoric times and is home to numerous ancient ruins and archaeological sites.
-This Cappadocia 3-day itinerary will help you discover this enchanting part of Turkey, you will explore ancient cave dwellings, hike through fairy-tale landscapes, and take to the skies in a hot air balloon for breathtaking views.
+This Cappadocia 3-day itinerary will help you discover this unique part of Turkey.
+You will explore ancient cave dwellings, hike through fairy-tale landscapes, and take to the skies in a hot air balloon for breathtaking views.

 This itinerary can also be done over two days but if like me you prefer to take your time and immerse yourself in experiences then I recommend you do it over 3 days.